Permaculture Women's Guild presents

 with Cynthia Espinosa Marrero

-Students will understand the importance and challenges of rural regeneration and how to design income from acres.
-We will start with descriptions and examples of Zones 3-6, design tools for rural regeneration and research some global examples of big land permaculture projects.
+Learn the importance of scale, the challenges of rural regeneration and how to design income from acres.
 This module will give students an opportunity to research, learn and get inspired to design their own big land permaculture project, and will also demonstrate important design considerations in projects of different scale.

 Cynthia Espinosa Marrero is a food systems scholar and activist, helping diverse communities grow and learn more about food systems.
 Her passion was seeded with her family and neighbors in Yabucoa,P.R. where she grew up.
 Now in Holyoke, MA, she participates in activities related to food, gardening, environmentalism and community building.
 Her ultimate goal as a humanistic educator is to give opportunities to underrepresented groups to find their inner power, voice, and skills to build a socially just food system.
 She has a B.A.
 Degree in Sustainable Food Management from UMass Amherst and a M.S. in Environmental Studies focusing in Environmental Education from Antioch University New England.